r0wdiggity/personneltracker/README.md

 #### Authentication portal

-* Picture:  Unit logo
-* Text field:  Username
-* Text field:  Password
-* Button:  Sign in
-* Link:  Forgot Password?
-* Button:  Register
+This is the landing page for the application.
+From this page you can authenticate, initiate forgot password service, and initiate register service.

+Admin personnel will receive notification of a new user registration, and then approve the new user.

+Upon successful login, the user now has different levels of access/ability based on role assignment.

+Sensitive information will be stored on a remote server.

+Eventually we want to enable smart-card access.

 #### Registration page

-* Text field:  First name
-* Text field:  Last name
-* Text field:  DOD number
-* Text field:  Phone number
-* Text field:  Home address
-* Text field:  Organization
-* Text field:  Rank
+Capture personnel information such as ID number, address, name, etc.

+Once approved, on the back end this information feeds into our many summary statistics services.

+#### Dashboard

+Provides a complete picture of an individual's information such as PID, organizational training, day-to-day statistics, etc.

+A toolbar of options will be available to take action on this data (print, edit, gather stats, etc.)

 #### Notifications

-* Left side pane
-    - Button:  Add personnel request
-    - Button:  Delete personnel request
-    - Button:  Modify data request
-    - Button:  Grant permissions request
-    - Link:  Show archived
-* Main view
-    - Admin data
-    - Etc

-#### Dashboard

-* Left side pane
-    - Search field
-    - Area to return list of names
-* Center view

-* Right pane
-    - Button:  Edit data
-    - Button:  Print report
-    - Button:  Search
-    - Button:  Statistics
-    - Button:  Notifications
-    - Button:  Settings
-    - Button:  Logout
+As updates are made on a personnel's data, admins receive notification describing what has been changed and they have the option to accept or reject the change

 #### Roles and permissions

-* Roles
-    - S1
-    - User
-    - Admin
-    - Leadership
-* Permissions
-    - Read
-    - Write
-    - Execute
+Roles (groups) will be created that house employees of particular departments.
+These roles will have permissions that allow users within the role to execute certain actions throughout the application.

 #### Summary statistics

-* MOS time in service
-* Etc
+This is one of the main features of the application.
+The goal is to gather data and metadata of personnel, and generate trends and real-time analytics to support decision making throughout the organization.

 ## Use cases

-#### Export/import CSV file format
+* Export/import CSV file format
-#### Help/FAQ section
+* Help/FAQ section
-#### Users can update their data, but changes require approval from S1 before writing to storage (notifications)
+* Users can update their data, but changes require approval from S1 before writing to storage (notifications)
-#### Users can upload certificates to their profile
+* Users can upload certificates to their profile
-#### Individual-stat tracking (for appointments, sick, leave)
+* Individual-stat tracking (for appointments, sick, leave)

 ## Mockups